skiano/dumd/README.md

 ### why

 If you are using webpack code splitting or something similar, this is probably not for you.
-But on some projects I find it easier to reason about my code by organizing it into chunks myself and bundling each chunk explicitly as a umd bundle using rollup.
+But on some projects I find it easier to reason about my code by organizing it into chunks myself and bundling each chunk as a umd module using rollup.
 Fore example, shared things go in one bundle and features for certain pages go into their own bundles.
 I prefer the clarity of this to automagical code splitting.
 (TODO: create example of build)

+I am excited about a future with native es modules and HTTP2, but the future is, polyfills aside, the future.

 ### what it does